-HP DMA provides special Discovery workflows that you can use to automatically discover instances and databases residing on your managed servers.
+HP DMA provides special Discovery workflows that you can use to automatically discover instances, databases, and middleware residing on your managed servers.
 You can run the Discovery workflows manually, or you can set up scheduled deployments to run them periodically.